JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-13-weathering-the-storm.md

 *Our future looks bleak*

 Jules and I eventually got a little stir-crazy and went out to the bow for some fresh air.
 Our conversation probably looked hilarious because we were basically screaming to hear each other over the gusts.
 Surprisingly, we weren't the only ones braving the elements.
 Multiple shore birds were visibly hunting, I guess rain or shine they're all still hungry.
-My favorite was the [Snowy Egret](https://www.audubon.org/field-guide/bird/snowy-egret).

-The stark white feathers stuck out like a sore thumb against the dark gray skies.
+My favorite was the [Snowy Egret](https://www.audubon.org/field-guide/bird/snowy-egret).The stark white feathers stuck out like a sore thumb against the dark gray skies.
 They have an immense wingspan that can reach almost four feet wide, but the whole bird weighs under a pound.
 They also stand on very long and slender black legs that resemble stilts.
 He stalked around the shallow water near the shore hunting before flying off, squawking loudly as he went.

 My dad used the day to further take apart the microwave, unfortunately I think the two of them are at a stalemate.
 However he was able to find a very similar part online and, after minimal teeth-pulling with customer support, it is on the way.
 Finding an address to ship it to was another hurdle.
 Maybe soon Amazon can bring it to our coordinates by drone, but for now we are stuck having to find a physical address.
 Luckily, our neighbor in the anchorage knew a place we could have it sent, and it should be here before we cross.